Judopay/JudoKit-iOS/README.md

 - Add `#import "JudoKitObjC.h"` to the top of the file where you want to use the SDK.

-- You can set your key and secret here when initializing the Session:
+- You can set your key and secret here when initializing the session:

 ```objc
 // initialize the SDK by setting it up with a token and a secret